zengchang233/hugo_academic/content/project/genai/index.md

 slides: ""
 ---

-This project includes some speech and music related research of Xiaobing.ai.
-The research topics cover text to speech, singing voice synthesis, music generation, etc.
+The research topics cover text-to-audio (TTA), singing voice synthesis (SVS), music generation, and more multi-modality generative task in the future.